Age Range Of Toddlers | Growth, Milestones, Care

 Key nutritional points include:

-• Caloric intake: Roughly 1,000–1,400 calories per day depending on activity level.
+• Caloric intake: Often around 1,000–1,400 calories per day, depending on age, size, growth, and activity level.

 • Macronutrients: Balanced intake of carbohydrates for energy; proteins for muscle growth; fats for brain development.